Mphumza/Lekelela/README.md

 ## 🚀 Future Enhancements
 - Integrate a contact form for client inquiries.
-- Add backend functionality using Django or Flask.
 - Include a blog section for design tips and industry insights.

 ## 📩 Contact